ziqin/ShengBTE/FILE_MAP.md

 * misc.f90: Miscelaneous mathematical routines: cross product, integer division and Frobenius norm of a 3x3 matrix

 * symmetry.f90: Thin wrapper around those parts of Atsushi Togo's [spglib](http://spglib.sourceforge.net/) relevant for ShengBTE.
-That library is used to detect the symmetry group of the system and obtain a matrix representation of its operations
+That library is used to detect the symmetry group of the system and to obtain a matrix representation of its operations

 * config.f90: Code to read and parse the CONTROL file and perform some operations based on this data.
 More specifically, this file contains calls to the symmetry routines to fill the associated data structures.
 A function used to compute the optimal broadening for each mode is also defined here on account of relying on information from CONTROL